simonguist/drivendata-primatrix-factorization/README.md

 - Download raw data, submission format and training set labels from [Drivendata](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/data/)
 - Convert videos from raw data to fixed resolution of 224x224.
 You can use the `convert_videos` function in `primatrix_dataset_utils.py`
 - Set hyperparameters and run `train.ipynb` to train the model

+### Sources:
+Carreira, Joao, and Andrew Zisserman.
+"Quo Vadis, Action Recognition?
+A New Model and the Kinetics Dataset." arXiv preprint arXiv:1705.07750 (2017).
+Code and trained models: https://github.com/deepmind/kinetics-i3d